-Check the expiry dates of the cannula, extension set, alcohol swab syringe and saline.
-Ensure a sharps bin is nearby.
+Check the expiry dates of the cannula, extension set, alcohol swab syringe and saline solution.

 If possible, place a pillow beneath the patient’s outstretched arm for support and ensure the patient is comfortable.
-Place a field dressing beneath the patient’s arm to minimise blood spillage.
+Place a protective field underlay beneath the patient’s arm to capture any blood spillage.

 Inspect the patient’s arms for any other cannulas, arteriovenous fistulae and areas of bruising, swelling, infection or broken skin.
 These areas are a contraindication to cannulation and should be avoided.
 Avoid taking blood from an arm that has been affected by surgery, looking for signs of oedema and scarring, or pre-existing medical conditions, such as a stroke affecting movement of an arm.